Cakeyan/SoPhy_Evaluation/rope.md

 **00288**

-How many hollow pulleys are there in the video?
+How many gray objects are there in the video?

 **00289**

-Is the tension of the green rope less than that of the green rope?
+Is the mass of the white cube equal to that of the red cube?

 **00290**

-What can we do to let the red pulley to rotate clockwise?
+Which direction would the red pulley rotate if the white cube were much lighter?

-A. Decrease the mass of the white cube
+A. Clockwise

-B. Increase the mass of the red cube
+B. Anti-clockwise

-C. Decrease the mass of the red cube
+C. Stationary

 **00291**

-If the white cube were much lighter, which direction would the cyan pulley move?
+If we want the red cube to move up, what can we do?

-A. Down
+A. Increase the mass of the red cube

-B. Up
+B. Decrease the mass of the red cube

-C. Stationary
+C. Increase the mass of the white cube

 ----